tanishqv3/Credit_Card_Financial_Report/README.md

 📊 **Credit Card Customer & Transaction Analysis Dashboard**

-This Power BI project presents a comprehensive visual analysis of credit card customer demographics and transaction behaviors.
-The insights are generated from detailed datasets and visualized through interactive dashboards for business decision-making.

-**Objectives**

 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 📁 **Project Files**